Available in England and Wales.

 1.1 Accounts are issued subject to the detailed rules contained in ‘The Individual Savings Account Regulations 1998’, as particularly amended by the Individual Savings Account (Amendments) Regulations 2015, or as otherwise amended from time to time (‘The Regulations’).

 1.2 When a Monmouthshire Building Society Cash ISA holder dies and their death is registered with the Society, their spouse or civil partner will inherit an ‘Additional Permitted Subscription’ which does not impact the spouse/civil partners normal annual ISA Allowance.
-The value of the additional allowance is equivalent to the value of funds the deceased spouse or civil partner held in their Monmouthshire Building Society Cash ISA when they passed away (known as the Inherited ISA allowance).
+The value of the APS is equivalent to the value of the inherited Monmouthshire Building Society Cash ISA (known as the Inherited ISA allowance).
 The Additional Permitted Subscriptions must be deposited in the ‘Inheritance Cash ISA’.
 The deceased member and the surviving spouse/civil partner must have been living together at the date of death.
 That is, not separated under a court order, under a deed of separation, or in circumstance where the marriage or civil partnership has broken down.

 1.3 The Inheritance Cash ISA is only available to the spouse or civil partner of a Monmouthshire Building Society Cash ISA account holder whose death has been registered with the Society and who passed away on or after 3rd December 2014.

 1.4 The Society will not accept transfers of Additional Permitted Subscriptions from another ISA manager.

 1.5 Before an Additional Permitted Subscription can be made, you, the surviving spouse/civil partner must provide the following information:

 The surviving spouse/civil partner must also make a declaration contained in the Inheritance ISA application form confirming: